anshikaraj08/sql-query-optimizer/README.md

 ## License

-No license has been specified yet
+No license has been specified yet.